Here you are, prepping for your big major donor visit. Yay!

-Or should you be saying, “Yikes!
-What do I do now??”
+As you walk into her office or home, should you be saying: “Yikes!
+What do I do now?”

 I’ve seen lots of people strike out when they finally get that coveted appointment with their major donor.

 Why?
-Because they bore their donor.
+Because they talk too much.
+They are rude.
+Their donor perceives them as boring.
 They blather on and on.
 Don’t let that happen to you!

 Here are my top ways to get the most out of a major donor visit: